 Software Channel News & Updates

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act recently passed by Congress has allocated $350+ billion to help small businesses keep workers employed amid the pandemic and economic downturn.
 The CARES Act programs and initiatives are meant to meet the immediate needs of business owners while also honoring the “shelter-in-place” orders to mitigate the spread of the virus.

-There are many relief resources available for small businesses owners, nonprofits and other organizations throughout the nation.
+There are many relief resources available for small business systems, nonprofits and other organisations throughout the nation.
 See below for some of the latest publications from the US Department of Labor, Small Business Administration, CDC, FEMA and other government agencies offering education and guidance on how to navigate these uncharted waters with reassurance that we will get through this.

 CARES Act Loans + COVID-19 Resources

 The program provides cash-flow assistance through 100% federally guaranteed loans to employers who maintain their payroll during this emergency.

 Small business owners in all U.S. states, Washington D.C., and territories are eligible to apply for an Economic Injury Disaster Loan advance of up to $10,000.

 Allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.